usrme/website/src/pages/posts/learning-laravel-by-building-a-postal-code-finder.md

 * add an API to be able to make programmatic requests;
 * add automatic source data retrieval.

-None of these are critical in any way and the site is already a marked improvement on the rest, in my opinion, it's that I feel having a concrete outlet for learning will make the learning go much smoother.
-I have no specific end goal for learning PHP and Laravel, though, it's just something I enjoy doing.
+None of these are critical in any way and the site is already a marked improvement on the rest, in my opinion, it's that I very much enjoy having some project to work on when I'm not involved with my day job.
+There are no grand aspirations for the site other than to have a concrete outlet for what I'm learning and dabbling with.
+All done [because _I_ wanted to](https://aaronfrancis.com/2024/because-i-wanted-to-12c5137c) and I hope more people do the same.

-Because I'm most definitely not a software developer by profession I've probably made mistakes in the front-end and back-end.
+I'm most definitely not a software developer by profession, so I've probably made mistakes in the front-end and back-end.
 If without reading the source code you, dear reader, are able to spot oddities, then do please write to me at **yates+blog at protonmail.ch**.
 If you know of ways to make the querying even faster, then please also do contact me, I'd love to learn more!

 [^1]: At this point I really had no idea just how easy things would be made for me.
 [^2]: I guess PHP _does_ make the kind of bank that is amenable to giving things away.